mihirdeo16/ab-testing/docs/source/About_Us.rst

 Mission
 ``````````````
-To build a library that will serve as a benchmarking tool for the analysis of A/B test experiments.
+To build a library that will serve as a bench-marking tool for the analysis of A/B test experiments.

 🙋 About me & 📬 reach me out!
 ``````````````````````````````````